 - Encore Boston Harbor in Everett hit 19% on New Year’s Day and was 17% the rest of the time.

 - In recent weeks, MGM Springfield’s biggest crowd was 22% of its capacity for a new car drawing on Dec.
 26.

-While the number of gamblers entering Massachusetts casinos has improved, they still lag behind the new capacity of 40% changed by Governor Baker.
-The MGC is optimistic for a big increase by the summer.
+While the number of gamblers entering Massachusetts casinos has improved, they still lag behind Governor Baker’s new capacity of 40%.
+Nevertheless, the MGC is optimistic for a significant increase by the summer.

 Let’s face it; it’s got to get better for all New England casinos.
 A comparison of revenue, employment, and pre-covid gambling will only be relevant after this summer.
-Meanwhile, Massachusetts is making strides to a normal experience.
-Now, if they could get those Poker Rooms open…
+Meanwhile, Massachusetts is making strides to a typical experience.
+Next will be reintroducing Poker.